-Among the potential resource implications of this inundation are habitat loss for both the limestone salamander (a California designated Fully Protected Species) and the elderberry longhorn beetle (a federally listed threatened species under the Endangered Species Act).
-Portions of the BLM Limestone Salamander Area of Critical Environmental Concern and the BLM Bagby Serpentine Area of Critical Environmental Concern would be flooded.
-Inundation would include the destruction of thousands of individual BLM sensitive listed plants and their seed banks.
-Habitat for the yellow-legged frog, a BLM sensitive species, would be inundated from reservoir levels backing up and into the Sherlock Creek drainage.
+Among the potential resource implications of this inundation are habitat loss and a finding of taking for the limestone salamander (a California designated Fully Protected Species) and habitat loss for the elderberry longhorn beetle (a federally listed threatened species under the Endangered Species Act).
+Portions of the BLM Limestone Salamander Area of Critical Environmental Concern and the BLM Bagby Serpentine Area of Critical Environmental Concern would be flooded where the species has been found in recent studies.
+Inundation would also include the destruction of thousands of individual BLM sensitive listed plants and their seed banks.
+Habitat for the foothill yellow-legged frog, a BLM sensitive species, would be inundated from reservoir levels backing up and into the Sherlock Creek drainage.
 Impacts would also include loss of riparian vegetation and degradation of the scenic values of the corridor.
-Additionally, significant cultural and historic resources in the area, including the remains of the Yosemite Valley Railroad and historic gold-mining sites would be degraded.
+Additionally, significant cultural and historic resources in the area, including the remains of the Yosemite Valley Railroad and historic gold- mining sites would be degraded.

 A variety of recreation activities within the river corridor could also be impacted by the legislation.
-For whitewater boaters, inundation would add another one and a quarter miles to an already arduous paddle across flat water to an alternate take-out.
+For whitewater boaters, inundation would add another six tenths of a mile to an already arduous paddle across flat water to an alternate take-out.
 In addition to boaters, the canyon is becoming increasingly utilized as a recreational destination for hikers, mountain bikers, and equestrian riders who could be displaced by a likely inundation of five miles of the existing Merced River trail.

 H.R.
-2578 would, for the first time, weaken the Wild and Scenic Rivers Act by de-designating a segment of a river and allowing for the inundation of portions of the remaining Wild and Scenic River, and could set a troublesome precedent.
+934 would, for the first time, weaken the Wild and Scenic Rivers Act by de-designating a segment of a river and allowing for the inundation of portions of the remaining Wild and Scenic River, and could set a troublesome precedent.
 Such an unprecedented action would result in a wild river segment becoming more like a lake than a river and could compromise the integrity of the Wild and Scenic River System, the purpose of which is to preserve rivers in their "free-flowing condition."